 iii) Portugal: Article 261 n°4 of the Portuguese Securities Code.

+Corporate events occurring in respect of Eligible Collateral transferred with full title ON A BILATERAL BASIS

-Corporate events occurring in respect of Eligible Collateral transferred with full title
+Corporate events occurring in respect of Eligible Collateral transferred with full title on a bilateral basis are subject to the provisions of this Paragraph 3.12.

 Coupons and dividends

 Dividends will be remitted to the Clearing Member in one of the following ways at the option of the Clearing Member: